 (Not applicable to SB brains) Wiegand modules are a type of serial module.
-Before configuring a Wiegand module, see the (form 1191) for more information about these modules.
+Before configuring a Wiegand module, see the SNAP Serial Communication Module User's Guide (form 1191) for more information about these modules.

 1. With the configuration file open, right-click the name of the I/O unit the Wiegand module is on.
 From the pop-up menu, choose Configure.
 The Configure I/O Units dialog box opens.